crhntr/muxt/README.md

 - [`Template.Option`](https://pkg.go.dev/html/template#Template.Option)
 - [`Template.Funcs`](https://pkg.go.dev/html/template#Template.Option)

-then iterate over the resulting parsed templates to discover templates matching the template name pattern documented in the Writing Templates section below.
+Muxt iterates over the resulting parsed templates to discover templates matching the template name pattern documented in the "Naming Templates" section below.

-### Writing Template Names
+### Naming Templates

 `muxt generate` will read your embedded HTML templates and generate/register an [`http.HandlerFunc`](https://pkg.go.dev/net/http#HandlerFunc) for each template with a name that matches an expected patten.

+If the template name does not match the pattern, it is ignored by muxt.

 Since Go 1.22, the standard library route **mu**ltiple**x**er can parse path parameters.